-Since chemicals used to make Teflon were linked to health hazards, consumers have wondered about the safety of their Teflon cookware.
-This article explores the safety and potential health risks of several types of cookware, from Teflon to Aluminum to Stainless Steel, and offers practical advice.
+This article explores the safety and potential health risks of several types of cookware, from Teflon to aluminum to stainless steel.

 Reduce, reuse and recycle is the mantra of environmentalists everywhere, but reusing plastic bottles may do more harm than good by releasing toxic chemicals that can cause a host of serious health problems.
 Learn the dangers of reusing plastic bottles as well as some safe alternatives.

 Drought can have serious health, social, economic and political impacts with far-reaching consequences.
 Learn more about the possible effects of drought and how they are interrelated.

 Ethanol is a relatively low-cost alternative fuel.
 What are the pros and cons of using ethanol or an ethanol blend in place of unblended gasoline?

 That oil spills are bad for the environment is a universal truth, but what makes them so bad?
 How do oil spills damage the environment, and how long do those damaging effects last?

 May batteries be safely discarded along with other household trash, or must they be recycled?
 While newer batteries contain less mercury and other toxic substances than older versions, they do include trace amounts that could potentially harm the environment.